-This Warm French Potato Salad is also The World's Easiest Potato Salad Recipe
+This Warm French Potato Salad is also the World's Easiest Potato Salad Recipe

 This may be the world's easiest potato salad, but it also may be the world's best.
 Served warm, it is a sure-fire hit.
-Before you get cranking, read my article on the Zen of Potatoes.
+Before you get cranking, read my article on the Science of Potatoes.

 Preparation time.
 30 minutes

 2 pounds new potatoes or other waxy potatoes

 1 teaspoon kosher salt

 1/3 cup of your best extra-virgin olive oil

 1/4 teaspoon large-grain salt such as sea salt